Motunrayo25/portfolio/README.md

 # Hi I am Motunrayo Osho
 ## Data Analyst (Excel | SQL | Power BI)

+Data Analyst based in Nigeria with a knack for transforming messy datasets into clear, interactive business strategies.
+Proficient in executing end-to-end data pipelines using Excel, SQL, and Power BI.
+Open to global remote roles.

 I am a Data Analyst based in Nigeria, focused on transforming data into actionable insights using Excel, SQL, and Power BI.
 Open to remote Data Analyst opportunities worldwide.